philippe-ostiguy/PyBacktesting/README.md

 For questions or comments, please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/philippe-ostiguy/?locale=en_US)

-1- A clear explanation of the problem your're trying to solve and why it's important<br />
-2- A summary of your data cleaning and exploration. including visualizations<br />
-3- How you created a baseline model<br />
-4- Your logic for selecting models to test, tuning models and measuring their efficacy (Share Ratio in this case)<br />
-5- The results that you got for each model and making predictions, including vizualisations here<br />
-6- Your approach to training the final model and making predictions<br />
-7- A summary of the projects, results, findings and area that could be improved or explored in the future<br />

 ## Part 1 - DEFINING

 ### ---- Defining the problem ----